aerospike/php-client/README.md

 ### Setting up the Aerospike client connection manager:

-#### Installing up the dependencies and Running Aerospike Connection manager
+#### Installing up the dependencies and Running the Aerospike Connection manager
 1. Make sure the go toolchain has been installed.
 Download the package from [The Go Programming Language](https://golang.org/dl/).
 Follow the steps to correctly install Go.
    **NOTE:** Ensure that the PATH variable has been updated with the GOBIN path.
 2. Install protobuf compiler: